evets11/pusher-middleware/README.md

 A super simple app which acts as a middleware to push message to Pusher.

 ## Docker
-The supplied docker compose setup will run the app with ssl on port 8282 by default.
+By default the supplied docker compose setup will run the app with on port 8282.

+You can use SSL but updating the nginx `app.conf` and `docker-compose` files.
 SSL certs named "default" need to be placed in `docker/nginx/ssl`.
 These can generated using a commaind like...

 ```
 openssl req -newkey rsa:2048 -nodes -keyout default.key -x509 -days 365 -out default.crt